 Will has a strong criminal practice in the Crown Court and enjoys a practice beyond his level of call.
-His experience includes, inter alia, matters of fraud, robbery, burglary, sexual offences, drugs and violence.
-Will has, at an early stage of his career, been instructed in his own name in trials concerning serious sexual offences and fraud.
+His experience includes, matters of homicide, fraud, robbery, sexual offences, drugs and violence.
+Will also has significant experience of POCA and cash forfeiture matters.

 His recent cases include:

-- A firearms trial following the discharge of a gun in the street
+- A firearms trial following the discharge of a gun in the street; and

-- and the opposition of a cash forfeiture application after £90,000 cash was found in his client’s drawer.
+- the successful opposition of a cash forfeiture application after over £75,000 cash was found following a search of his client’s home.

 In addition to his defence practice, Will enjoys a busy prosecution practice in the Crown Court.
 Will also welcomes advisory work of all kinds and prides himself on the early consideration of papers on their receipt and the provision of early advice to instructing solicitors.
 Will is also available to accept instructions on motoring matters.

 Instructed as led junior for the Defendant in a multi-handed homicide concerning a “one-punch” and “one-kick” assault which led to the death of the victim.
 The case concerned extensive medical evidence both of causation but also of the Defendant’s state of mind.

 Instructed as led junior for the Defendant in a multi-handed homicide trial.
 The case involved complex issues of causation flowing from an attack on the victim in 2006 which left him in a permanent coma until his death in 2019.

 Instructed as junior alone to defend a youth accused of attempted murder.

 Will represented one Defendant in a large-scale drugs conspiracy relating to the supply of class A drugs in Stafford through a “County Lines” operation emanating from Wolverhampton.